javabean/iNotes-exporter/README.md

 This project reads a Lotus Domino iNotes 8.5 webmail and exports the data as POP3(S), mbox and/or maildir.
 SEO keywords: IBM Lotus Notes Domino iNotes POP3 mbox maildir export
 This is a command-line application.
 For a web front-end, see [iNotes-exporter-web](https://github.com/javabean/iNotes-exporter-web).
+For exporting local email .nsf files, see [NSF-exporter](https://github.com/javabean/NSF-exporter).

 Requirements
 ------------